How to Apply To Study Medicine in Europe If You Are From The USA?

 Which European country is best for medical school?

-The question of the best country to study medicine in Europe is likely on the mind of most students who consider going abroad.
+The question of the best country to study medicine in Europe is likely on the mind of most students who are considering going abroad.
 After all, it’s one of the most important decisions a student can make and one that will determine the next four to six years of their life.

 While there is no one right answer to this question, here are a few of the best countries for US medical students: